Billiam/billiam.org/_posts/2025-08-13-cnc-joints.md

 Void volume:
 : 0.27 in³

-Axially constrained:
-: no

-Radially constrained:
+Alignment directions:
-: yes
+: 3

 ## Box joints

-The following box joints are all similar but use different methods for relieving the current radius in corners, resulting in differences in void space, gluing area, CAD effort and manufacturing time.
+The following box joints are all similar but use different methods for relieving the cutter radius in inside corners, resulting in differences in void space, gluing area, CAD effort and manufacturing time.

 ### Basic box joint